On the permutation equivariance principle for causal estimands: What is permutation equivariance?

-\begin{definition} A vector of contrasts $\mathbf{\Delta}$ is permutation-invariant if for any induced column permutation matrix $\bP_c$, there exists a row permutation matrix $\bP_r$ such that $\bP_r \mathbf{H}=\mathbf{H}\bP_c$. \end{definition} Definition \ref{def:permutation-invariance} states that the causal estimands are permutation-invariant if any induced permutation of the columns of the generator matrix $\mathbf{H}$ is equivalent to a corresponding permutation of its rows.
-Together with \eqref{eq:def-contrast}, the permutation-invariant estimands should satisfy
+\begin{definition}[\emph{Permutation equivariance}] A vector of contrasts $\mathbf{\Delta}$ is permutation equivariant if for any induced column permutation matrix $\bP_c$, there exists a row permutation matrix $\bP_r$ such that $\bP_r \mathbf{H}=\mathbf{H}\bP_c$. \end{definition} Definition \ref{def:permutation-invariance} states that the set of causal estimands are permutation equivariant if any induced permutation of the columns of the generator matrix $\mathbf{H}$ is equivalent to a corresponding permutation of its rows.
+Together with \eqref{eq:def-contrast}, the permutation equivariant estimands should satisfy

 Essentially, the term $\bP_c\bv$ represents the permutation of $\bv$ induced by relabeling the variables in $\calX$.
-In turn, for the vector of estimands $\mathbf{\Delta}$ to be permutation-invariant, it must also be permutable (via a corresponding matrix $\bP_r$) to align with the new ordering of the variables.
+In turn, for the vector of estimands $\mathbf{\Delta}$ to be permutation equivariant, it must also be permutable (via a corresponding matrix $\bP_r$) to align with the new ordering of the variables, such that the scientific meaning of the vector is preserved under label permutation.

-In what follows, we address three central aspects that arise in permutation-invariant causal estimands.
-First, we formalize a procedure to check whether a given set of estimands is permutation-invariant.
-Second, for $K$ action variables, we construct a set of permutation-invariant estimands that is also complete, i.e., capturing all orders of interaction effects.
-Finally, we discuss conditions under which the aggregation of permutation-invariant and complete estimands captures the maximal effect, and hence are residual-free, based on the inclusion–exclusion principle.